LibertyLocked/GTAVMods/GTAVMod_Speedometer/readme.txt

 Installation:
 1. Put "Metric_Speedometer.cs" and "Metric_Speedometer.ini" in "scripts" folder.
 Create "scripts" folder if it does not exist.
 2. Open "Metric_Speedometer.ini" and change the configuration to your preference.

+Troubleshooting:
+1. Make sure you have the latest ScriptHookV and ScriptHookVDotNet, and they are placed in game root directory.
+2. Make sure you have all the required redists for ScriptHookVDotNet installed (Microsoft .NET Framework 4.5 and Microsoft Visual C++ Redistributable Package for Visual Studio 2013 (x64))
+3. Check the INI config file and make sure all values are valid.
+Re-download the file if necessary.
+4. The speedometer still won't show up?
+Check the ScriptHookVDotNet.log in game root directory and paste me the related logs.

 FAQ:
 0. Does this mod have malware in it?